aakash140799/Algorithms/StableMatching/README.md

-Problem:    Stable Matching problem
+**Problem:    Stable Matching problem**

-We are given a left set of people of size n, and a right set of people of same size.
-Each person has a preference list for people on other side.
-We want to pair each left person with a right person such that we find a complete stable matching.
-To understand a complete stable matching, let us focus on a few points
+The Stable Matching problem is given by, we are given two sets of people : left set and right set.
+We want to match people from left set to people in right set, such that we find a Complete Stable matching.
+To understand complete stable matching, let us focus on few points.

 **Unstable pairing:**
 let (l1,r1), (l2, r2) be two pairs of men and women, that are matched to each other.